Create a Custom n8n Chat Widget (No Code)

 If you're using Managed mode, there are a few more things worth exploring once your widget is live:

-• Analytics Dashboard - see message volumes, user sessions, device breakdowns, and geographic distribution.
-Read our n8n chatbot analytics guide for the full breakdown
+See message volumes, user sessions, device breakdowns, and geographic distribution.
+Read our n8n chatbot analytics guide for the full breakdown.

-• Rate Limiting - set limits on how many messages a user can send per minute to protect your n8n workflow from being overwhelmed
+Set limits on how many messages a user can send per minute to protect your n8n workflow from being overwhelmed.

-• Domain Whitelisting - restrict the widget to only work on your domains, so nobody can copy your embed code and use it on their site
+Restrict the widget to only work on your domains, so nobody can copy your embed code and use it on their site.

-• Country Restrictions - limit access to users from specific countries if your service is region-specific
+Limit access to users from specific countries if your service is region-specific.

 Wrapping Up